Pence warns NKorea 'era of strategic patience is over'

-Pointing to the quarter-century since the United States first confronted North Korea over its attempts to build nuclear weapons, the vice president said a period of patience had followed.

-"We need to apply pressure on North Korea so they seriously respond to a dialogue" with the international community, he said, urging China and Russia to play more constructive roles on the issue. deforested stretch of North Korea from a lookout post in the hillside.
+Pence visited a military base near the DMZ, Camp Bonifas, for a briefing with military leaders and to meet with American troops stationed there.
+The joint U.S.-South Korean military camp is just outside the 2.5-mile-wide DMZ.

-Pence's visit, full of Cold War symbolism, came amid increasing tensions and heated rhetoric on the Korean Peninsula.
-While the North did not conduct a nuclear test, the specter of a potential test and an escalated U.S. response has trailed Pence as he undertakes his Asian tour.
+His visit, full of Cold War symbolism, and his remarks to reporters come amid increasing tensions and heated rhetoric on the Korean Peninsula.
+While the North did not conduct a nuclear test, the specter of a potential escalated U.S. response trailed Pence as he began a 10-day trip to Asia.

+Pointing to the quarter-century since North Korea first obtained nuclear weapons, the vice president said a period of patience followed.

-Trump wrote Sunday on Twitter that China was working with the United States on "the North Korea problem."
+Trump himself asserted on Sunday that China was working with the United States on "the North Korea problem."
 His national security adviser, H.R.
-McMaster, said the U.S. would rely on its allies as well as Chinese leadership to resolve the issues with North Korea.
+McMaster, said the U.S. would rely on its allies as well as on Chinese leadership to resolve the issues with North Korea.

-McMaster cited Trump's recent decision to order missile strikes in Syria after a chemical attack blamed on the Assad government, as a sign that the president "is clearly comfortable making tough decisions."
-But at the same time, McMaster said on "This Week" on ABC that "it's time for us to undertake all actions we can, short of a military option, to try to resolve this peacefully."
+McMaster cited Trump's recent decision to order missile strikes in Syria after a chemical attack blamed on the Assad government as a sign that the president "is clearly comfortable making tough decisions."
+But at the same time, McMaster said on "This Week" on ABC, "it's time for us to undertake all actions we can, short of a military option, to try to resolve this peacefully."

-Pence told reporters that the North Korean people and military "should not mistake the resolve of the United States of America to stand with our allies," calling the alliance "iron-clad."
-He said the U.S. and its allies would deal with the situation "through peaceable means or ultimately by whatever means are necessary."
+The bottom line, McMaster said, is to stop the North's weapons development and make the Korean Peninsula nuclear-free.
+"It's clear that the president is determined not to allow this kind of capability to threaten the United States.
+And our president will take action that is in the best interest of the American people," he said.

-After a two-month policy review, the Trump administration settled on a policy dubbed "maximum pressure and engagement," U.S. officials said Friday.
-The administration's immediate emphasis, they said, was to be on increasing pressure on Pyongyang with the help of Beijing.
+After a two-month policy review, officials settled on a policy dubbed "maximum pressure and engagement," U.S. officials said Friday.
+The administration's immediate emphasis, the officials said, will be on increasing pressure on Pyongyang with the help of Beijing.

 The officials weren't authorized to speak publicly on the results of the policy review and requested anonymity.

+Speaking to a parliamentary session Monday following North Korea's massive military parade and botched missile launch, Abe said: "Needless to say, diplomatic effort is important to maintain peace.
+But dialogue for the sake of having dialogue is meaningless."

+He said "we need to apply pressure on North Korea so they seriously respond to a dialogue" with the international community.
+Abe also urged China and Russia to play more constructive roles on the issue.

-Pence sought to explain the policy in meetings with South Korea Acting President Hwang Kyo-ahn and other top officials in Seoul at the start of the trip, which will also include stops in Japan, Indonesia and Australia.
+Pence will be tasked with explaining the policy in meetings with leaders in South Korea and Japan during the trip, which will also include stops in Indonesia and Australia.
 He will aim to reassure allies in South Korea and Japan that the U.S. will take appropriate steps to defend them against North Korean aggression.

+A White House foreign policy adviser traveling with Pence said no U.S. response to the missile launch was expected because there was no need for the U.S. to reinforce the failure.
+The adviser spoke on condition of anonymity to discuss the administration's initial understanding of the launch.

+Trump, spending the Easter weekend at his Florida resort, reinforced his commitment to the armed forces under his control.
+"Our military is building and is rapidly becoming stronger than ever before," he tweeted.

-The Trump administration is hoping that China will help rein in North Korea in exchange for other considerations.
-Last week, Trump said he would not declare China a currency manipulator, pulling back from a campaign promise, as he looked for help from Beijing, which is the North's dominant trade partner.
+More directly on North Korea, the president returned to a theme of placing much onus on China for reining in the North.
+Last week, he said he would not declare China a currency manipulator, pulling back from a campaign promise, as he looks for help from Beijing, which is the North's dominant trade partner.

 "Why would I call China a currency manipulator when they are working with us on the North Korean problem?
 We will see what happens!"
 Trump tweeted on Sunday.